-Semester - 1/2 credit

-LA 1105 Introduction to Journalistic Writing/Media Literacy Full Year - 1 credit
+Semester - 1/2 credit Full Year - 1 credit

 (AC, BMMT)

 This course provides an overview of the mass communication field with an emphasis on journalism and news media.
 It serves as a precursor (though not necessarily a pre-requisite) to newspaper, yearbook, and/or broadcast journalism.
 The course examines the various forms of mass media, advertising/public relations, journalism ethics, the mass media's influence on society, and relevant legal issues, among many other topics.
 The student will (1) demonstrate an understanding of the principles of journalism; (2) demonstrate an understanding of how journalism affects society; and (3) complete several journalism-related projects.